-We met our assigned growth targets during the 2011-2012 school year.
-Just for reference, 59 percent of elementary schools statewide met their growth targets.
+We did not meet some or all of our assigned growth targets during the 2012-2013 school year.
+Just for reference, 48 percent of elementary schools statewide met their growth targets.

-API, Spring 2012
+API, Spring 2013

-SOURCE: API based on spring 2012 test cycle.
+SOURCE: API based on spring 2013 test cycle.
 State average represents elementary schools only.

-NOTE: Only groups of students that represent at least 15 percent of total enrollment are calculated and displayed as student subgroups.
+NOTE: Only groups of students that represent at least 15 percent of total enrollment are calculated and displayed as student subgroups